Expo Motorcars, LLC v. HCAD (Tex.App.-Houston [1st Dist.] Jul. 23, 2009)(Jennings)

 To prevail on a summary judgment motion, a movant has the burden of proving that it is entitled to

-the trial court grants one motion and denies the other, the reviewing court should review the summary
+judgment and the trial court grants one motion and denies the other, the reviewing court should

 “Meaningful Review”